‘Unimaginable discovery’: Long-lost da Vinci painting to fetch at least $100 million at auction

 “Standing in front of that painting was a spiritual experience.
 It was breathtaking.
 It brought tears to my eyes,” Doede, 65, told the New York Times.

-She was one of 27,000 people, including Leonardo DiCaprio, Alex Rodriguez, Patti Smith and Jennifer Lopez, who flooded into viewing halls in Hong Kong, London, San Francisco and New York for a change to glimpse the highly anticipated treasure during the past few weeks.
+She was one of 27,000 people, including Leonardo DiCaprio, Alex Rodriguez, Patti Smith and Jennifer Lopez, who flooded into viewing halls in Hong Kong, London, San Francisco and New York for a chance to glimpse the highly anticipated treasure during the past few weeks.

 On Wednesday night, someone will get the opportunity to own the painting, the only da Vinci in a private collection, when it goes up for auction through Christie’s in New York City.
 It’s guaranteed to sell for at least $100 million, meaning the auction house will make up the difference if it goes for less.